hyundai-robotics/doc-hrscript/book.md

 ```

 [__SOURCE](8-alias.md)
-# 8. Alias
+# 8. alias

 Alias is a name that can be used as an alternative to the notation of a variable or a property of an object.

 Alias is an alternative name can be used to notate a variable or object.
 You can replace property notations that are too long to be repeated with concise names, or replace IO variables at specific indexes with more readable names.

-An alias is defined with the **alias** statement, and the syntax is almost identical to that of **var** or **global**.
+An alias is defined with the `alias` statement, and the syntax is almost identical to that of `var` or `global`.

 The scope of an alias is the same as global.
-That is, after the alias statement is executed, it can be used in any subsequent job, and is not destroyed even if the program cycle is reset by the end statement of the main program or the R0 \[ENTER\] operation.
+That is, after the `alias` statement is executed, it can be used in any subsequent job, and is not destroyed even if the program cycle is reset by the `end` statement of the main program or the `R0 - [ENTER]` operation.

 ```python
 global myval=3, yourname="Jane"